-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for Habitat Community Development District.
-It is management's responsibility to monitor the Habitat Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same as of September 30, 2018.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial conditions assessment procedures as of September 30, 2024 for the Habitat Community Development District.
+It is management's responsibility to monitor the Habitat Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same.